Rep. Thierry gets death threats over SB 14 vote, pt.1

 That response to Thierry’s letter explaining her vote and a video of her address on the floor of the Texas House on the subject garnered 2.3 million views on social media.
-And though many were supportive of Thierry’s position, many were not, including those who sent her threats of bodily harm and even death.
+And though many were supportive of Thierry’s position, many were not, including racist responses among others.

 The Defender spoke with Thierry exclusively to find out more about SB 14 and her position on the controversial topic, and what she thinks about the responses she’s received.